benevolent-games/tact/README.md

     ```
     - yes that's right — each player port gets its own bindings 🤯

-### 🛞 plug in some controllers
+### 🛞 plug in some devices
 - **let's plug in the keyboard/mouse player**
     ```ts
     hub.plug(
-      new tact.GroupController(
+      new tact.GroupDevice(
-        new tact.KeyboardController(),
+        new tact.KeyboardDevice(),
-        new tact.PointerController(),
+        new tact.PointerDevice(),
-        new tact.VirtualGamepadController(),
+        new tact.VirtualGamepadDevice(),
       )
     )
     ```
-    - the hub requires a single controller to represent a player, thus we can use a `GroupController` to combine multple controllers into one
+    - the hub requires a single device to represent a player, thus we can use a `GroupDevice` to combine multple devices into one
 - **wire up gamepad auto connect/disconnect**
     ```ts
     tact.autoGamepads(hub.plug)